benajii/azure-petstore/README.md

 ![Step 4 Complete](petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/images/04_10.png)

 ### [Step 5](petstore/05-create-an-azure-k8s-cluster/README.md)
+- Inorder to reduce costs I:
+    - deployed a free tier AKS
+    - used a vm image that didn't support premium storage, this reduced my at-rest costs
+    - Shutdown the AKS when not in use
 - [Video on what is Helm](https://www.youtube.com/watch?v=-ykwb1d0DXU)
 - [How to Install Helm on windows](https://phoenixnap.com/kb/install-helm)
 - [How to delete hellm namespace](https://phoenixnap.com/kb/helm-delete-deployment-namespace)
-    - I Had to restart the helm commands after there were some typos in the commands
+    - I had to restart the helm commands after there were some typos in the commands

 ![Step 5 Complete](petstore/05-create-an-azure-k8s-cluster/images/05_10.png)